Youfili/poke-battle-java/README.md

 3. **Enjoy the Game**:
    - Follow the prompts to create your player and start your journey.

-## Contribution

-Contributions are welcome!
-Feel free to submit pull requests or report issues to improve the game.
-Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ---

 Start your Pokémon adventure today and build the ultimate team to conquer battles!